 early 13c., "secret, concealed, not made known in public;" c.
 1300, of places, "secluded," from Old French privé "friendly, intimate; a private place," from Latin privatus "private, personal" (see private (adj.)).
 Meaning "participating in (a secret)" (usually with to) is attested from late 14c.
 Related: Privily.
 Privy Council is from c.
 1300 in a general sense; specifically of the British government, first attested late 14c. (with French word order) as consaile priue.
 Privy member "organ of sex" is from late 13c.

-"toilet," c.
+"latrine, outdoor toilet in a small shed, outhouse," c.
 1200, from Old French privé, privee "latrine," literally "private place," from noun use of adjective privé (see privy (adj.)).

 Entries linking to privy

 late 14c., "pertaining or belonging to oneself, not shared, peculiar to an individual only;" of a thing, "not open to the public, for the use of privileged persons;" of a religious rule, "not shared by Christians generally, distinctive;" from Latin privatus "set apart (from what is public), belonging to oneself (not to the state), peculiar, personal," used in contrast to publicus, communis.